creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-25-Channel_decoupling_fedarated_learning.md

 # Channel decoupling

-Contrarily to known methods choosing which layers of a convolutional networks to federate and which to keep local, the authors propose **a vertical split**, with federated and private weights in each layer.
+Contrarily to known methods choosing which layers of a convolutional network to federate and which to keep local, the authors propose **a vertical split**, with federated and private weights in each layer.

 ![](/collections/images/channel_decoupling_federated_learning/CD2_pfed_scheme1.jpg)